dhondta/python-codext/docs/features.md

 LookupError: unknown encoding: bin
 ```

-While trying to remove a codec that is in the native registry won't raise a `LookupError`.
+Trying to remove a codec that is in the native registry won't raise a `LookupError`.

 ```python
 >>> codext.remove("utf-8")